AnsonLai/TeslaServiceManualScraper/README.md

 # Tesla Service Manual Scraper

+This script will download the Tesla Service Manual onto a local doc folder for offline access.

 ## Setup

 1. Go into `secrets.py` and fill out `tesla_account_email` and `tesla_account_password` with your account and password.